The Revolt of Mamie Stover (film)

-The Revolt of Mamie Stover is a 1956 romantic drama DeLuxe Color film directed by Raoul Walsh and produced by Buddy Adler from a screenplay by Sydney Boehm, based on the 1951 novel of the same name by William Bradford Huie.
-The picture stars Jane Russell and Richard Egan, with Joan Leslie, Agnes Moorehead, and Michael Pate, and was filmed in CinemaScope.
+The Revolt of Mamie Stover is a 1956 American romantic drama film directed by Raoul Walsh and produced by Buddy Adler from a screenplay by Sydney Boehm, based on the 1951 novel of the same name by William Bradford Huie.
+It stars Jane Russell and Richard Egan, with Joan Leslie, Agnes Moorehead, and Michael Pate, and was filmed in CinemaScope.
 The music was by Hugo Friedhofer and the cinematography by Leo Tover, with costume design by Travilla.
 This adaptation downplays the novel's critique of Hollywood and the film industry.

 Plot

 In 1941, prostitute Mamie Stover is pressured to leave San Francisco by the police.
 On a freighter bound for Honolulu, she meets Jim Blair, a successful writer and the only other passenger.
 Initially hostile, Mamie softens a bit when he starts using her life story for material for his writing.
 A shipboard romance develops; Jim offers to help Mamie make something of herself, but within limits.
 When they dock in Honolulu, Mamie sees why when Jim is welcomed ashore by his sweetheart Annalee.

 As they part, Jim lends Mamie $100 ($ today) to help her get settled.
 She visits an old friend, Jackie Davis, who introduces her to Bertha Parchman, the mean-spirited owner of a dance hall and bar.
 Even more cold-hearted is Bertha's vicious manager Harry Adkins, who beats any rule-breaking hostesses working at the club.
 Mamie gets hired and learns Bertha's four rules: She must live on the premises (so Bertha can keep an eye on her employee), have no boyfriend, do not visit Waikiki Beach or the fancy hotels, and have no bank account in order to avoid attracting the attention of the tax people.
 The hostesses can keep 30% of the revenue they generate selling tickets for dancing, private visits, and overpriced bottles of watered-down liquor.

 Mamie soon becomes the main attraction of the club, acquiring the nickname Flaming Mamie (after dying her hair red).
 She quickly builds a $2,200 ($ today) bankroll—enough money to pay back her debt to Jim, so she invites him to the club.
 She is disappointed by Jim's disapproval and rejects his suggestion to return to the mainland.
 She manages to convince him to rekindle their friendship which puts a strain on his relationship with Annalee, who is jealous of the amount of attention that Jim is giving Mamie.
 In the meantime, she persuades Jim to manage her money and write a check to her father on her behalf.
 Seeing a response from the father addressed to Mrs. Jim Blair upsets Jim, but he reluctantly agrees to go along.
 He defends Mamie when Harry beats her up for going out with him.